Guillermo Lasso: Political career

 In 1998, Lasso was appointed as the Governor of Guayas, during which the national government underwent mass privatization of public companies and industries.

-Ecuador went through an economic collapse in 1999, following which, Lasso was temporarily appointed to the newly created position of Superminister of the Economy, replacing the resigning Ana Lucía Armijos.
+Ecuador went through an economic collapse in 1999, following which Lasso was temporarily appointed to the newly created position of Superminister of the Economy, replacing the resigning Ana Lucía Armijos.
 As finance minister, he served under President Jamil Mahuad and took over negotiations with the International Monetary Fund for economic support.
 He was also tasked with coordinating government policy in response to the country's economic crisis.

 In January 2003, President Lucio Gutiérrez named Lasso as the Ecuadorian Itinerant Ambassador, a position recently established.
 He would serve in this position until it was disestablished a few months later in April of that year.
 In anticipation of his first presidential campaign, Lasso founded the center-right party Creating Opportunities which outlined many policies against the Rafael Correa administration.

 Early presidential campaigns

 In the 2013 general election, he was the presidential candidate for the party Creating Opportunities.
 He landed in second place with 22.68% of valid votes, losing to incumbent President Rafael Correa who received more than double that amount (57.17%).
-Lasso is, through a trust named with his initials, GLM, the largest shareholder in Banco de Guayaquil, where he has been executive president for more than 20 years.

 In early 2017, Lasso launched his second presidential campaign to succeed incumbent President Correa for the conservative Creating Opportunities party in the 2017 presidential elections.
-His campaign's theme was one of "change" and he pledged to create one million more jobs in Ecuador.
+His campaign's theme was one of "change" and he pledged to create one million jobs in Ecuador.
 Lasso received 48.84% and lost to Lenín Moreno.
 Following the result, Lasso accused his opponents of electoral fraud and called the incoming administration "illegitimate".

 In February 2017, Lasso told The Guardian that should he win the presidential election he would "cordially ask" Julian Assange, the WikiLeaks founder, to leave the Ecuadorian Embassy in London within 30 days.